Healthy Homes Assessment Ahuriri

 Ahuriri Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about what’s inside the building; you have to make sure there is somewhere for surface, rain and underground water to flow and to prevent it from getting inside.
-When it comes to moisture and damp it is frequently what you don’t see that can cause a lot of trouble and cause damage to your investment and affecting your tenant’s well-being.
+The security of your rental home from dampness isn’t just about what’s inside the building It’s about having to ensure there is somewhere for rain, surface and underground water to flow and to prevent it from getting inside.
+When it concerns damp and moisture it’s frequently what you don’t see that could be a huge problem that can cause damage to your investment as well as affecting your tenant’s health.

-Properties that are rented must be equipped with effective drainage to get rid of rainwater, storm water and ground water, which includes an appropriate runoff or outfall.
-Making sure the water has a proper place to go and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.
+Properties that are rented must have efficient drainage to remove floodwaters, surface water, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water has a proper place to go, and it doesn’t get sucked into structures is an important aspect of keeping your property dry.

-In addition to a drainage system to prevent moisture from entering, if your rental has an enclosed gap between the floor and soil, a ground-water barrier must be constructed if it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your rental is enclosed between the floor and surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-Ground moisture barriers are usually an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from getting into the home.
-It also helps prevent from causing damage to the flooring insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from getting into the property.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection